Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Persistence.md

 ---
 ### ACL - AdminSDHolder
-- Resides in the System container of a domain and used to control the permissions - using an ACL - for certain built-in privileged groups (called Protected Groups).
+- Resides in the _System container of a domain_ and used to control the permissions - using an ACL - for certain built-in privileged groups (called Protected Groups).
-- Security Descriptor Propagator (SDPROP) runs every hour and compares the ACL of rotected groups and members with the ACL of AdminSDHolder and any differences are overwritten on the object ACL.
+- _Security Descriptor Propagator_ (SDPROP) runs every hour and compares the ACL of protected groups and members with the ACL of AdminSDHolder and any differences are overwritten on the object ACL.
 ![[Pasted image 20231218115220.png]]
 ![[Pasted image 20231218115252.png]]